h-gokul/cv-ml-resources/README.md

-This repository contains study material that I've gather over the years during master's degree.
+This repository contains study material that I've gathered over the years during master's degree.

 # Books